gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 ### JSS support and Styled component support

-Using Styled-components or JSS in slices won't work, Alternatively you can use emotion or normal css.
+Using Styled-components or JSS within Slice components is currently [not supported](https://github.com/gatsbyjs/gatsby/issues/37278).
+Alternatively, you can use emotion or normal CSS.

 ### Must be in `src` directory